-The Qt Sensors API provides access to sensor hardware via QML and C++ interfaces.
+The Qt Sensors module provides access to sensor hardware via QML and C++ interfaces.

-To import the QML types into your application, use the following import statement in your .qml file:
+QtSensors import.
+To use the types, add the following import statement to your .qml file:

 QT += sensors

-Changes to Qt Sensors lists important changes in the module API and functionality that were done for the Qt 6 series of Qt.
+Changes to Qt Sensors lists important changes in the module API and functionality that were made for the Qt 6 series of Qt.

 The Qt Sensors module is available under commercial licenses from The Qt Company.
 In addition, it is available under free software licenses: The GNU Lesser General Public License, version 3, or the GNU General Public License, version 2.
 See Qt Licensing for further details.